Topics in this section: | religion in ancient egypt | gods and goddesses | the afterlife | mummification | astronomy | the temple | funerary texts |

 This fantastic facade is topped off by a row of 22 baboons, their arms raised in the air, worshipping the rising sun.
 Another notable feature of the facade is a stele that records the marriage of Ramesses II with a daughter of the Hittite King, Hattusili III, a triumphant diplomatic act that would seal the peace between Egypt and the Hittites.

-The eight statues of Ramesses in the form of Osiris, from the first hall.
+The eight statues of Ramesses in the form of Osiris, from the first hall. | The four seated statues in the sanctuary. |

 The interior: